mathieu-benoit/mathieu-benoit.github.io/content/posts/2020/05/performant-aks.md

 _Note: even if it's related to Calico, [this video](https://www.projectcalico.org/everything-you-need-to-know-about-kubernetes-networking-on-azure) really well explains the difference between Azure CNI versus Kubenet CNI.
 I also found this article [Networking with Kubernetes](https://medium.com/practo-engineering/networking-with-kubernetes-1-3db116ad3c98) very insightful about the differences between the networking modes._

-You could defin the Network Plugin of an AKS cluster at the creation time only:
+You could define the Network Plugin of an AKS cluster at the creation time only:
 ```
 az aks create \
     --network-plugin azure